ipld/explore.ipld.io/README.md

 ## Background

+This repo is responsible for standalone tool that lives at https://explore.ipld.io
+Component code lives in a separate repo at [ipld-explorer-components](https://github.com/ipfs/ipld-explorer-components)

 The app will use HTTP API via [`ipfs-http-client`](https://www.npmjs.com/package/ipfs-http-client) provided by locally running IPFS node with correct CORS headers set up, and fallback to using [js-ipfs](https://github.com/ipfs/js-ipfs) otherwise.

 The app is built with [`create-react-app`](https://github.com/facebook/create-react-app).
 Please read the [docs](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#table-of-contents).

 ## Install